SKIPTON AND RETURN

 Spend some time exploring Skipton and the surrounding area.

 Skipton is probably the most handsome town along the Leeds and Liverpool canal.
-You can moor about one minutes walk away from the centre.
+You can moor about one minute walk away from the centre.
 As the gateway to the magnificent Yorkshire Dales, people travel the length and breadth of the country to visit this charming market town.
-With its famous 900 year old castle, romantic ruined priory and historic cobbled High Street, Skipton is endlessly rich both in history and outstanding natural beauty.
+With its famous 900-year-old castle, romantic ruined priory and historic cobbled High Street, Skipton is endlessly rich both in history and outstanding natural beauty.

 The preserved railway was part of the former Midland Railway route from Skipton to Ilkley.

-Alternatively turn around at Bridge 183a Farnhill Bridge which is 1.5 hrs from Skipton, and then moor back in Skipton for the night.
+Turn around at Bridge 183a Farnhill Bridge which is 1.5 hrs from Skipton, and then moor back in Skipton for the night, or you can wind a 60' boat outside the hotel just before Snaygill swing bridge No 181 just after Skipton.

 So carry on back to the marina taking time to see what you didn't have time for on the way!
-It is 8.75 hours back to your starting mooring at South Field farm
+It is 8.75 hours back to your starting mooring near Greenberfield Top Lock 44

 NB: This route has been provided as a guide only.
 Information may become inaccurate or out of date.
 You should always check with the marina that the route is possible within your time frame, current weather conditions and canal stoppages etc.